REUL-Lab/eula-aat/README.md

 ## Running for Deploy

-After installing the application, set your webserver firewall to accept requests on port 80.
+After installing the application and running the ./configure script for deploy, set your webserver firewall to accept requests on port 80.

 Create a build of the Ember application for nginx to serve by running `ember build` while in the app/ directory
     - Note that by default, node.js will attempt to allocate 4GB of memory.
 If you machine has less memory, use the command `node --max-old-space-size=XXX /usr/bin/npm install` where `XXX` is memory in MB.

-Run one of the following commands to initialize nginx as a service so it will start with your server:
-* For MacOS systems:
-    - `sudo cp /usr/local/opt/nginx/*.plist /Library/LaunchDaemons`
-    - `sudo launchctl load -w /Library/LaunchDaemons/homebrew.mxcl.nginx.plist`
-* For Debian systems:
-    - `sudo update-rc.d nginx enable`
-* For Fedora systems:
-    - `sudo systemctl enable nginx`

-Configure mongodb as a service:
-* For MacOS systems:
-    - If you installed mongodb using homebrew: `brew services start mongodb`
-    - If you installed mongodb manually: `launchctl load ~/Library/LaunchAgents/homebrew.mxcl.mongodb.plist`
-* For Linux systems:
-    - `sudo systemctl enable mongod`

 Your server should now be ready to serve requests.